Van Buren, Arkansas: American Civil War

 On December 28, 1862, Union and Confederate forces clashed in and around Van Buren, resulting in a defeat for the Confederates, led by Major General T. C. Hindman, driving them south across the river with minimal casualties.
 Federal forces captured 100 prisoners, as stated in an official report by Major General Samuel R. Curtis.

+Veterans

+VFW Post 1322 located in Van Buren was founded on February 13, 1925, making it the oldest VFW Post in the State of Arkansas.
+It was named after local veteran Robert W. Jack, who served in the United States Army with the 2nd Arkansas Infantry Regiment and was killed in action on September 22, 1918 in the Battle of Saint-Mihiel in World War I. Jack was buried at St. Mihiel American Cemetery and there is a monument in his honor in Van Buren.
+In 2018, the town dedicated the Veterans Memorial Plaza in the heart of the downtown area.